Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 Academic Life and Early Activism

+In the early 1960s, Soyinka taught at two Nigerian universities: Obafemi Awolowo University in Ile-Ife and the University of Lagos.
 He also started a small theatre group called the Nineteen-Sixty Masks and helped set up the Drama Association of Nigeria, which helped make modern Nigerian theatre more organised and official.

-His first full-length television drama, My Father’s Burden, was broadcast on Western Nigeria Television on 6 August 1960.
+Western Nigeria Television broadcast his first full-length television drama, My Father’s Burden, on 6 August 1960.
 This made him the first Nigerian to write a full-length play for TV.
+In 1963, he released his first feature film, Culture in Transition.

 Then in 1965, he published his first novel, The Interpreters, which explored the lives of educated Nigerians after the country became independent.
+During this time, Soyinka spoke out more and more against government corruption and unfair rule.

-In 1965, he was arrested for allegedly storming a radio station to challenge electoral fraud.
+In 1964, he quit his university job because the government was interfering too much.
+In 1965, police arrested him after he allegedly stormed a radio station to challenge electoral fraud.
 He later wrote about this in his book You Must Set Forth at Dawn.

 International pressure from writers and intellectuals contributed to his release.